-Free parking is available in the college parking lot on 17th St, across the street from the parking garage.
-The lot is open from 1 to 6 PM.
+Parking is available for $4.00 in the college parking garage on 17th St. The garage is open until 6 PM.

 PhACT thanks Dr. David Cattell and the Philadelphia Community College for providing us with an excellent meeting space.

 The general public is more than welcome to attend our lectures.
 You do not need to be a PhACT member to attend.

 For more information, contact Bob Glickman at firstname.lastname@example.org

 Executive meetings are held prior to the monthly lectures, at 1:00 p.m.
 Any member may attend.

 Saturday, June 22, 2019 - picnic and book swap